 Disneyland Paris has faced persistent criticism for high prices relative to the experience delivered, particularly at Walt Disney Studios Park.
 Universal has an opportunity to undercut Disney on price while delivering a more modern experience, but the company's pricing at other resorts suggests they will target a similar premium positioning.
 The key differentiator will be perceived value — if Bedford delivers more attractions, better theming, and a superior overall experience, guests will consider it worth every penny.

-Universal Bedford will not replace Disneyland Paris — the two will coexist and serve slightly different markets.
+Universal UK will not replace Disneyland Paris — the two will coexist and serve slightly different markets.
 Disney offers nostalgia, fairy-tale charm, and the magic of classic characters.
 Universal offers cutting-edge technology, immersive storytelling, and thrilling rides.
 For European theme park fans, having both options is the best possible outcome.
 Competition drives innovation, and both resorts will be better for the rivalry.